rule

 Text 39

-We indeed are brahmins, my dear, who with their forgiveness have achieved a position of respect; it is this quality by which the god that is the spiritual master of the universe [Lord Brahmâ] has achieved his position as the supreme authority.
+We are brahmins, my dear one, people who because of their forgiveness have achieved a position of respect.
+It is by this quality that the god who is the spiritual master of the universe [Lord Brahmâ] has achieved his position as the supreme authority.

 We indeed are brahmins, my dear, who with their forgiveness have achieved a position of respect; it is this quality by which the god that is the spiritual master of the universe [Lord Brahmâ] has achieved his position as the supreme authority.
 (Vedabase)